homanchou/xr/book/build-your-own-webvr-site.md

-## Design an Experience

-At this point we're ready to start coding up our idea.
-But what IS the idea?
-Part of the appeal of a website is that every page holds different content.
-We can have every room URL be a different experience.
-That means that every room has to load some data.
-That data will govern how the room should look and behave.

-### Escape Room
+## Simple Obstacles

+At this point we're able to draw something 3D on the screen.
+We should have in mind a general concept of the experience we want to craft and generally work toward that direction.

+Here's an outline:

+- Every room URL can host a different visual experience.
-For my first experience I will design an escape room.
-There is a starting point and an ending point.
-The game ends when the user reaches the ending point.
-There also need to be some walls and obstacles.
+- The experience has a starting point and ends when you reach an ending point.

-### Preparing Room To Supply Data
+- There are walls and obstacles.

+Sounds pretty familiar right?
+Like a maze or maybe a simple escape room.
+Let's get started with some obstacles in the room.

+### Database Supplied Obstacles

 The objects we are currently seeing in the 3D scene were hardcoded in `scene.ts`.
-But we'd like the ability to customize each room with some different meshes so that each room looks differently.
+But we'd like the ability to customize each room with some different meshes so that each room looks unique.
 Babylon.js has prebuilt functions for many primative objects such as sphere, box, plane, column, etc.  Additionally these objects can be scaled, positioned and rotated in the scene.

+### Design a Snapshot Payload

-If we were able to store some room data and pass it to the front-end like this:
+If we were able to send the front-end a "snapshot" of all items in our seen, it might look something like this:

 ```json
 {